Why I self published my new book on policies and procedures

 A person qualified to give information on policy work and take the lead on policy projects should be able to self publish a quality book.

 In prior books, some things needed to be decided.
 Will you use the Oxford Comma Rule or not?
 How will you deal with punctuation in bullet lists?
 What type of citation format will you use?
 What about QR codes?
-I made my way.
+With this book, I made my way.
 You will see the true devil-may-care aspect of self-publishing because sometimes I use the Oxford Comma, sometimes I don't.
 Because I can.

 I'm just explaining some of the reasons why I decided to go this route, this time.